 A number of project scenarios were assessed for each location, including the original cable loop to arrive at the currently proposed solutions.

-The linear nature of the network at West Pittwater means there is no traditional ‘poles and wires’ solution that can address all the types of outages faced in the area.
-As such, Ausgrid is proposing to install a hybrid solution to address the various types of network outages being experienced.
+The linear nature of the network at West Pittwater means there are no traditional solutions (poles and wires) that can address all the types of outages faced in the area.
+As such, Ausgrid is proposing to install a hybrid solution to address the types of network outages being experienced.